Picture Lights

 A 3-watt LED bulb will shine the same amount of light as a 25-30 watt halogen bulb; a 5-watt LED bulb will shine the same amount of light as a 40-50 watt halogen bulb; and a 9-watt LED bulb will shine the same amount of light as a 60-watt halogen bulb.

-When determining the proper lumen count for picture lights, you should take into account the other light fixtures in the room and their lumen output.
+When determining the proper lumen count for above picture lights, you should take into account the other light fixtures in the room and their lumen output.
 A picture light is used more as a complementary light source instead of a main source, providing ambience and mood to the area; it should not be used as the primary illumination.

 Do Our LED Picture Light Fixtures Have Switches?